trunghng/trunghng.github.io/_posts/2021-06-27-mdp-bellman-eqn.markdown

 k time steps in the future is worth only $\gamma^{k-1}$ times what it would be worth if it were received immediately.
 And also, it provides mathematical convenience since as $k\rightarrow\infty$ then $\gamma^k\rightarrow 0$.

 ##### Policy
 **Policy**, which is denoted as $\pi$, is the behaviour function of the agent. $\pi$ is a mapping from states to probabilities of selecting each possible action.
-In other words, it lets us know which action to take in the current state $s$ and can be either *deterministic* or *stochastic*
+In other words, it lets us know which action to take in the current state $s$ and can be either *deterministic* or *stochastic*.
 - *Deterministic policy*:	$\quad\pi(s)=a$
 - *Stochastic policy*: $\quad\pi(a\|s)=P(A_t=a\|S_t=s)$